Baloncesto Profesional Colombiano

-Baloncesto Profesional Colombiano (in English: Professional Colombian Basketball), currently known as the Liga WPlay de Baloncesto for sponsorship reasons, is the premier professional basketball championship in Colombia.
+Baloncesto Profesional Colombiano (Professional Colombian Basketball), currently known as the Liga WPlay de Baloncesto for sponsorship reasons, is the premier professional basketball championship in Colombia.

 The championship was established in 1992 and is organized by the Federación Colombiana de Baloncesto (in English: Colombian Basketball Federation).

 The first national semi-professional championship was called Copa Sprite, sponsored by the eponymous soda trademark.
 This led the participating clubs to the creation of the División Mayor del Baloncesto Colombiano.

 This way the first championship was created, called Copa Sprite Profesional.
 In this version the following teams participated: Bogotá-Doria Promasa, Valle-Sensus 2, Antioquia-Sprite, Santander-Terpel, Barranquilla-Junior y Caldas-Ron Viejo de Caldas.

 League format

 The championship consists of three rounds: